danielholmes839/shopify-summer-2022/README.md

 ## About

 The application is a GraphQL API that allows users to create, read, update, and delete inventory items.
-The extra feature I chose to implement was the *ability to assign/remove inventory items to a named group/collection*.
+The extra feature I chose to implement was the ***"ability to assign/remove inventory items to a named group/collection"***.
 The application is deployed on Amazon Web Services (AWS) using a serverless architecture with API-Gateway, Lambda, and DynamoDB.

 ## GraphQL API